lmarecha-creator/mcafeecloudguru/content/025_MVISIONCloudScans/vuln_assess.md

 ## LAB 3 - Fix the vulnerabilities found in the image (only for the 'wget' package)

-**1#**	From your Cloud9 environment, edit the file “Dockerfile_to_fix” and find the line in relation with the incident reported in MVC during the previous scan (wget)
+**1#**	From your Cloud9 environment, **edit the file “Dockerfile”** and find the line in relation with the incident reported in MVC during the previous scan (wget)

-**2#**	Mvision Cloud tells you what version of wget fixes this vulnerability – Make the appropriate change in the docker config template :

 ```
 vi dockerfile
 ```
 Tips:
-*"i" to enter in editor mode / "wq" to write and quit*
+*type "i" to enter in editor mode / "wq" to write and quit*

+**2#**	Mvision Cloud tells you what version of wget fixes this vulnerability – Make the appropriate change in the docker config template :

 Allright, give me a hint ...